tutumcloud/support-docs/feature-reference/tutum.yml_reference.md

 ```

 ## autoredeploy
 Whether to redeploy the containers of the service when its image is updated in Tutum registry (default: `false`).
-More information about the Tutum Private Registry [here](https://support.tutum.co/support/solutions/articles/5000012183-using-tutum-s-private-docker-image-registry).
+Learn more about the Tutum Private Registry [here](https://support.tutum.co/support/solutions/articles/5000012183-using-tutum-s-private-docker-image-registry).

 ```
 autoredeploy: true
 ```

 ## privileged
-Whether to start the containers with Dockerâ€™s `privileged` flag set or not (default: `false`).
+Whether to start the containers with Docker's `privileged` flag set or not (default: `false`).

 ```
 privileged: true